 Unfortunately, accessories and small decor can also break a space.
-Decorative items are the most inexpensive way to freshen or add a new look to a room, but because they are so easily had, if a decorator is not careful these items can quickly overtake the home.
+Decorative items are the most inexpensive way to freshen or add a new look to a room, but if a decorator is not careful these items can quickly overtake the home.

 Choose Quality Over Quantity

 Mass produced items are inexpensive and readily available at your local home goods store, but is that really what you want to fill your home (and your life) with?
 When it comes to room accessories, less is often more.
 One unique piece may work better in your space than loads of tiny knickknacks that have no value beyond price.

 Choose Accessories That Are the Correct Proportion

 We’ve all seen homes where dwellers have mistakenly chosen a postage-stamp rug in a coliseum-sized room.
 And those awkward walls where the too-large piece of art is crammed into a too-small space.
 Before choosing and/or placing accessories, take the time to study scale and proportion and what fits best in your space.
 Scale and proportion are what help create a comfortable home and doesn’t cost a dime.